biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * Folk, R.A., Maassoumi, A.A., Siniscalchi, C.M., Kates, H.R., Soltis, D.E., Soltis, P.S., Belitz, M.B. and Guralnick, R.P. (in press), Phylogenetic diversity and regionalization in the temperate arid zone.
 [Journal of Systematics and Evolution](https://doi.org/10.1111/jse.13077).

-  * Flanagan, T., Shea, G.M., Roll, U., Tingley, R., Meiri, S. and Chapple, D.G. (in press), New data and taxonomic changes influence our understanding of biogeographic patterns: A case study in Australian skinks.
-[Journal of Zoology](https://doi.org/10.1111/jzo.13173).

   * Aagesen, L., Salariato, D.L., Scataglini, M.A., Acosta, J.M., Denham, S.S. and Delfini, C. (2024), Spatial phylogenetics of grasses in the Southern Cone provides insights into ecology and evolution of the family in South America.
 [Journal of Systematics and Evolution](https://doi.org/10.1111/jse.13067).

 #### preprints ####